 ETG Alcohol Test

-The EtG alcohol test offers the longest window of detection for alcohol of any test method available…up to 80 hours after consumption.
+The EtG alcohol test is an instant urine alcohol metabolite test that offers the longest window of detection for alcohol of any test method available…up to 80 hours after consumption.
 The EtG alcohol test is for forensic use only and is great for abstinence enforcement programs.

 Fast and Easy to Use